devchallenges-io/curriculum/3-javascript/1-javascript/5-js-advanced-object.md

 ---
 seo:
-  title: "Mastering JSON: Ultimate Guide to JavaScript Objects & Notation"
+  title: "JSON: Guide to JavaScript Objects & Notation"
   description: "Master JavaScript Object Notation (JSON) with our ultimate guide.
 Learn to define, manipulate, and debug objects effectively."
 faqs:
   - What is JavaScript Object Notation (JSON)?